Power Rangers (film): Plot

 In the Cenozoic era, a team of warriors known as the Power Rangers are tasked with protecting the Zeo Crystal and life on Earth.
-The Green Ranger, Rita Repulsa, betrays them, planning to dominate the universe.
+The Green Ranger, Rita Repulsa, betrays them, planning to use the Crystal's power to dominate the universe.
 The Red Ranger, Zordon, survives Rita's attack and hides five of the Power Coins.
-He orders Alpha 5, his robotic assistant, to perform a meteor strike that kills him, the dinosaurs, and sends Rita to the bottom of the sea, foiling her scheme.
+He then orders Alpha 5, his robotic assistant, to perform a meteor strike that kills him, the dinosaurs, and sends Rita to the bottom of the sea, foiling her scheme.

-Sixty-five million years later in the town of Angel Grove, high school football star Jason Scott is kicked off the team and placed under house arrest after a failed prank.
-In detention, he encounters autistic nerd Billy Cranston and former cheerleader Kimberly Hart.
+Sixty-five million years later in the town of Angel Grove, high school football star Jason Scott is kicked off the team and placed under house arrest after a prank gone wrong.
+In detention, he encounters nerd Billy Cranston and former cheerleader Kimberly Hart.
 Billy is placed in detention after experimenting with explosives while Kimberly is there for cyberbullying.
 After Jason defends Billy from a bully named Colt Wallace, who usually goes after the latter, Billy offers to deactivate Jason's ankle monitor for help at an old gold mine.
 Once there, Jason leaves to explore and runs into Kimberly.
 Billy detonates explosives to break some rock, attracting the attention of Jason, Kimberly, and nearby students Trini Kwan and Zack Taylor.
 The five discover the Power Coins and each take one.
 While escaping mine security, their car is hit by a train.
 The five find themselves at home Monday morning and discover that the coins have granted them superhuman abilities.
 Elsewhere, Rita's sleeping body is found, but upon waking, she goes on a rampage, accumulating gold to raise her minion Goldar and find the Crystal.

 The five teenagers return to the mine, where they discover an ancient spaceship and meet Alpha 5 and Zordon's consciousness.
 They inform the teenagers about the Rangers' history and Rita, warning that they have less than two weeks until Rita has her full power, finds the Crystal, and uses it to destroy life on Earth.